bnel1201/Ped-ETK/README.md

 bash run_all.sh path/to/experiment
 ```

-For example `bash run_all.sh experiments/main` will run the main experiment and `bash run_all.sh experiments/test` will run an abbreviatdd simulation experiment used for testing and developing the simulation and evaluation pipeline.
+For example `bash run_all.sh experiments/main` will run the main experiment and `bash run_all.sh experiments/test` will run an abbreviated simulation experiment used for testing and developing the simulation and evaluation pipeline.

 Reading the contents of this shell script reveals how different stages can be done separately such as phantom generation + CT sim alone or evaluation.
 A common examples are given below